tdp1999/ecom/docs/README.md

     - Add isSystem property to user table (29/12) -> done
     - Add role table (30/12) -> done
     - Aggregate role and permission.
 Find a way to aggregate everything quickly -> ?
+    - Try to implement a cache functions 2/1/2025 -> stuck at CacheRepository interface -> done 3/1/2025
+    - In the middle of writing test for cache function -> done 3/1/2025
     - Change fixed role to dynamic role
     - Add new role
     - Add role/group module